mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "And yet you are here alone, your spear dry and your speech soft."

-Kip had never seen such a formidable spirit.
+Kipnu had never seen such a formidable spirit.
 In the face of capture Cas retained every thread of hae conviction.

 Setre removed her spear and held it to Casra's neck.
 Thi didn't flinch as they both stared each other down.

 "You're coming with me," She said in a broken voice, pushing Casra back on the pathway to the Great Pavilion.

-Kip leapt up and forward to get through the door and run after them.
+Kipnu leapt up and forward to get through the door and run after them.
 Linyu wasn't far behind.

 He called out, "Stop!"

 Setre turned to face him.
-"Kip, don't try to stop us."
+"Kipnu, don't try to stop us."

 She didn't move a muscle as Linyu ran straight to hae mother.
 Casra picked hae up and took the crying kaln around hae neck.

 "Lin...Mom's going away for a bit," thi tried to console Linyu.

 "You have to be strong now.
 Ulu is dangeorus place.
-Teach Kip everything we went over before, and don't leave his side.
+Teach Kipnu everything we went over before, and don't leave his side.
 He needs you."

-Casra turned to Kip and said, "Kip...This is how it must be.
+Casra turned to Kipnu and said, "Kipnu...This is how it must be.
 This is how we change the Great Pavilion for good.
 Learn from my kaln and stop the cold you speak of."

 He pleaded to hae, "This is what you want?
 To give up?"

 "I'm not giving up. ," thi replied.

-Casra set hae kaln down and bid hae run off to Kip, but Linyu stood still, unwilling to accept that hae mother was leaving.
-Kip's heart was full of rage at Casra's fate and he willed to do all in his power to save Cas while he was here.
+Casra set hae kaln down and bid hae run off to Kipnu, but Linyu stood still, unwilling to accept that hae mother was leaving.
+Kipnu's heart was full of rage at Casra's fate and he willed to do all in his power to save Cas while he was here.
 -->